Ferry Porsche: Construction Bureau at Stuttgart

-By the 1930s, Stuttgart had already established itself as a center for the German automobile industry.
+By the 1930s, Stuttgart had already established itself as a centre for the German automobile industry.
 It was thus an ideal location for the new Porsche design company.
-When Porsche senior opened his offices in April 1931, his son Ferry (then age 21) was by his side.
+When Ferdinand Porsche opened his offices in April 1931, his son Ferry (then age 21) was by his side.
 The firm was called "Dr. Ing. h.c.
 F. Porsche GmbH Konstructionsbüro für Motoren, Fahrzeuge, Luftfahrzeuge und Wasserfahrzeugbau", meaning that Ferdinand Porsche's firm specialized in construction and consultation for engines, automobiles, airplanes, and motorboats.
 Porsche GmbH was founded in 1931 by Ferdinand Porsche, Dr. Anton Piëch and Adolf Rosenberger.
 While Rosenberger was the financial backer, he also brought technical knowledge and racing skill to the company.
 Father and son were accompanied by renowned engineers.

 During the early 1930s, Germany's economic crisis was at its peak.
 The country was on the verge of political succession by the Nazis.
-In addition to the financial and political crises, Porsche also faced a lack in personnel, limiting the company's prospects initially.
+In addition to the financial and political crises, Porsche also faced a lack of personnel, limiting the company's prospects initially.

 Nevertheless, Porsche soon obtained contracts from important German automotive firms Wanderer, Auto Union, Zwickau, Zündapp and, starting in 1933, the Nazi government.
 Some of these projects had historical impact, such as the mid-engine Auto Union Silver Arrow race cars, designed by Porsche.
 By that time, a newspaper published that "in the automobile world, the name Porsche deserves a monument."

 Ferry Porsche, at the time, managed departments "controlling of testing", "coordinating of the design engineers", and "keeping good relations with clients".
-In 1935, Ferry married Dorothea Reitz, whom he had first met at Daimler-Benz.
+On 10 January 1935, Ferry married Dorothea 'Dodo' Pauline Margrethe Reitz, whom he had first met at Daimler-Benz.
 The couple had four children: Ferdinand Alexander (born 1935), Gerhard (born 1938), Hans-Peter (born 1940), and Wolfgang (born 1943), and remained married until her death.

 In 1938, when his father moved to the new Volkswagen plant at Wolfsburg, Ferry became deputy manager of the Stuttgart bureau and relocated the design departments to Stuttgart-Zuffenhausen.

 Volkswagen

-Ferdinand Porsche's dream had been to create a small compact car "from scratch", instead of a version derived of an existing sedan.
+Ferdinand Porsche's dream had been to create a small compact car "from scratch", instead of a version derived from an existing sedan.
 The design work began at their familial residence in Stuttgart on Feuerbacher Weg.
-Ferry Porsche had complete access to help his father, intervening on important parts of the project.
+Ferry Porsche had complete access to help his father, intervening in important parts of the project.
 The work had originally been supported by Zündapp, until backing away soon after due to commercial reasons.

 The German government accepted the project on 22 June 1934, interested in producing "an affordable car for the German family".
 Originally, it was called Porsche (Model) 60 but it was soon officially renamed as the KdF-Wagen or Volkswagen (people's car).
-In the family's garage at Stuttgart, three prototypes were built.
+In the family's garage in Stuttgart, three prototypes were built.

 In 1939, when the Volkswagen factory opened in Wolfsburg, Porsche senior became its general manager, along with an officer from the Nazi party.